 Convinced that having employees from prestigious colleges and universities enhances a firm’s status, recruiters tend to spend the vast majority of their time with graduates of 15 to 20 institutions.

 They sort resumes rapidly, spending between 10 seconds and four minutes on each and bypassing cover letters (fewer than 15% reported even looking at them).
-In the definition and evaluation of merit, a “class ceiling” gets created for their less affluent classmates.
-Higher education and employment are “interlocking systems of social stratification.”

 The qualities most commonly used to sort applications, in descending order, are school prestige, extracurricular activities and grades.
 Well down the line are standardized tests, previous employment and diversity.